A Broad Overview of Video Editor Subtitles

 Overloading Projects

-A typical misstep in Video Editor Subtitles is adding multiple transitions:
+A typical misstep in Video Editor Subtitles is adding too many effects:

 Ignoring Audio